UTMath: Math Evaluation with Unit Test via Reasoning-to-Coding Thoughts: Abstract

 \section{Abstract}

 The evaluation of mathematical reasoning capabilities is essential for advancing Artificial General Intelligence (AGI).
-While Large Language Models (LLMs) have shown impressive performance in solving mathematical problems, existing benchmarks such as GSM8K and MATH present limitations, including narrow problem definitions with specific numbers and reliance on predetermined rules that hinder accurate assessments of reasoning and adaptability.
-This paper introduces the UTMath Benchmark, which robustly evaluates the models through extensive unit tests.
-It consists of 1,053 problems across 9 mathematical domains, with over 68 test cases per problem.
-We propose an innovative evaluation framework inspired by unit testing in software development, focusing on both accuracy and reliability of results.
-Furthermore, we introduce the Reasoning-to-Coding of Thoughts (RCoT) approach, which encourages LLMs to perform explicit reasoning before generating code, leading to generating more advanced solution and improved performance.
-Furthermore, we are releasing not only the UTMath benchmark but also the UTMath-Train training dataset (more than 70k samples), to support the community in further exploring mathematical reasoning.
+While Large Language Models (LLMs) have shown impressive performance in solving mathematical problems, existing benchmarks such as GSM8K and MATH present limitations, including narrow problem definitions with specific numbers and reliance on predetermined rules that hinder accurate assessments of reasoning and generality.
+This paper introduces the UTMath Benchmark, a robust evaluation framework designed to assess LLMs through extensive unit tests, with a focus on both the accuracy and generality of model responses.
+It comprises 1,053 cutting-edge problems spanning nine mathematical domains, with an average of 68 test cases per problem.
+UTMath is highly challenging, with the best-performing model, o1-mini, solving only 32.57\% of the problems, followed by o1-preview at 27.16\%, and GPT-4o at 26.93\%.
+Furthermore, we present the Reasoning-to-Coding of Thoughts (RCoT) approach, which encourages LLMs to engage in explicit reasoning prior to code generation, thereby facilitating the production of more sophisticated solutions and enhancing overall performance and efficiency.
+Furthermore, we also release the UTMath-Train training dataset (more than 70k samples), to support the community in further exploring mathematical reasoning.
+Our benchmark can be accessed via the following link: \href{https://github.com/UTMathGroup/UTMath}{UTMath}